Cleanup underway after flash flooding

 RIVER VALLEY, Ark.
-(KNWA) — Some residents sustained damage to their homes, businesses and cars when flash flooding happened Thursday night, Aug.
+(KFTA) — Some residents sustained damage to their homes, businesses and cars when flash flooding happened Thursday night, Aug.
 9.

 Resident Ron Beliles said his daughter’s home is flooded.
 He said he went to help her try and salvage her items, but almost all of them were destroyed in the flood.